 Interstellar Police

-The only real "space police" resides on Elora, where ground-based police officers virtually do not exist, replaced as they are by qith-affiliated social workers, that benefit from a much higher amount of judiciary freedom (and responsibility) than Earth-based ones.
+The only real “space police” resides on Elora, where ground-based police officers virtually do not exist, replaced as they are by qith-affiliated social workers, that benefit from a much higher amount of judiciary freedom (and responsibility) than Earth-based ones.
 This space police are known as the Traverse Citizens Militia, or TCM.
-Wearing plain clothes, but with a white triangular symbol always painted on their backs and sleeves, TCM operatives only act beyond the Karman line of Traverse planets.
+Wearing plain clothes, but with a triangular white symbol always painted on their backs and sleeves, TCM operatives only act beyond the Kármán line of Traverse planets.
 They are highly skilled in engineering, navigation, as well as off-world regulations, and may commandeer ships if need be.
-Operating under the extremely tight weapons regulations of the Traverse, TCM agents are allowed to carry tier 4 personal armaments in service -- conventional single-shot firearms, combat blades and subsonic semi-automatic guns, specifically engineered for use in enclosed zero-g environments.
+Operating under the extremely tight weapons regulations of the Traverse, TCM agents are allowed to carry light personal armaments in service — conventional single-shot firearms, combat blades and subsonic semi-automatic guns, specifically engineered for use in enclosed zero-g environments.
 The Traverse Citizens Militia often uses the services of external contractors, such as Moon Communes workers.
 It also has its own fleet, comprised of unarmed Luciole Interceptors.
-In general, the TCM is relatively well-regarded, in no small part because they handle the extremely boring, and absolutely crucial, task of registering and surveying the thousands of geometry drives circulating around the Traverse's many suns.
-In recent days, the TCM considerably upped its game, getting involved in various high-stakes investigations such as the one that led to the dismantlement of Vyiranga's Dark Sun mafia.
+In general, the TCM is relatively well-regarded, in no small part because they handle the dull, and absolutely crucial, task of registering and surveying the thousands of geometry drives circulating around the Traverse's many suns.
+Recently, the TCM considerably upped its game, getting involved in various high-stakes investigations such as the one that led to the dismantlement of Vyiranga's Dark Sun mafia.

 All content in the Starmoth Blog is © Isilanka